Fithos/tgp/README.md

 ./fine_grained.py -t <path to task trace> -c <path to CS trace> [-o <path to result trace (output)>]
 ```

 The script creates a new trace (named *fine-grained.csv* by default).
-The results of the analysis will also be printed on the standard output.
+The results of the analysis will also be printed to the standard output.

-As an example, running the script as following:
+As an example, running the script as follows:

 ```
 ./fine_grained.py -t tests/test-tasks.csv -c tests/test-cs.csv